Discipline: Film / Video, Interdisciplinary, Visual Arts

 I can attest to the fact that Michael is an artist who embraces teaching in a spirit of huge generosity and refined enthusiasm.
 His nimble mind and acrobatic eye inspire much creative risk-taking while his broad foundation in theory and practice sets a well-defined stage.
 Michael also displays a teacher-to-student 'presence' that creates true dialogue, empowering a wide array of voices and temperaments.
 Laura Parker, Armory Center for the Arts

 I believe my purpose as an artist is to inspire students, so I like to ask them to brainstorm their dream career(s) and goals in life.
-I also ask them to think of the steps they have to take to achieve those goals, so they begin to think about the work, practice, education involved.
+I also ask them to think of the steps they have to take to achieve those goals, so they begin to think about the work, practice and education involved.
 We create a series of quick sketches of a selection of the words (sometimes make a collage) they have generated, and eventually refine them into one single finished drawing (like a "movie poster") that we then colour with watercolour paints, with select inspirational words.

-One of my favorite art projects is to build imaginary cities on the edge of a clay volcano, using clay and found materials (beads, buttons, stones, leaves, etc.).
+One of my favourite art projects is to build imaginary cities on the edge of a clay volcano, using clay and found materials (beads, buttons, stones, leaves, etc).
 We then paint the sculpture and explode it using baking soda and vinegar.
 This is a very exciting project for kids because they get to create an artwork and then interact with it, play with it.
 We look at images of Pompeii, as well as volcanoes on other planets, and I encourage students to invent their own imaginary places and create narratives before and after the explosion.